asim/malten/README.md

 - https://github.com/asim/malten/releases/latest

-Malten is a self executable, simply do `./malten`
+Malten is a self executable, simply do `./malten` and go to `localhost:9090`

-Listens on port 9090

 ## API